Meet Michelle Gallegos

 Even without a professor or in-person classes, Michelle had all the support she needed to make it through the coursework.
 Simulations, forums, and easy ways to get in touch with trainers or technical support meant she was never stuck or frustrated for long.

 After about seven months, she completed her coursework and went on to pass her Certified Clinical Medical Assistant (CCMA) exam.
 Now, as she and her husband move and transition to new assignments, she has the training she needs to find a job she loves, quickly.

 A career helping people

 Michelle has long-term aspirations in medicine, and Career Step brought her closer to those goals.
-As she has reflected on her experience as a student and new graduate, she has advice for others who might be in a similar situation.
+As she has reflected on her experience as a learner, she has advice for others who might be in a similar situation.